Shalom Freedman: Book Reviewing/Internet Writing

 His book reviews have appeared in The Jerusalem Post, Midstream, The Journal of Jewish Political Studies, The Jewish Press, H-Net, and JBooks.

 He has over five thousand reviews on Amazon where he is a 'Hall of Fame' reviewer.

 His book reviews focus on Israel, Jewish Thought, Poetry, Middle East Affairs, English and American Literature, the Human Situation.

 His television reviews attempt to provide a brief description and critical commentary on many of the segments of America’s most wide-ranging cultural program, “The Charlie Rose Show.”

 Jewish Political Affairs and Israel Advocacy Writing

-The concern with the survival and wellbeing of Israel is at the heart of his public writing.
+The concern for the survival and well-being of Israel is at the heart of his public writing.

-Among those who have contributed to his thought on Israel’s situation and struggle are P. David Hornik, Dr. Joel Fishman, Moshe Bobrovsky z”l, Dr. Manfred Gerstenfeld, Dr. Yaakov Fogelman, Yossi Klein-Halevi, Barry Rubin, Hillel Halkin, Vic Rosenthal, Isi Leibler, Alan Dershowitz, and Natan Sharansky.
+Among those who have contributed to his thoughts on Israel’s situation and struggle are P. David Hornik, Dr. Joel Fishman, Moshe Bobrovsky z”l, Dr. Manfred Gerstenfeld, Dr. Yaakov Fogelman, Yossi Klein-Halevi, Barry Rubin, Hillel Halkin, Vic Rosenthal, Isi Leibler, Alan Dershowitz, and Natan Sharansky.

 He has been a regular political columnist for the Arutz Sheva website.
 He has also contributed political articles to H-Net, Intervention.com, Nativ, Jerusalem Post, Israel Insider, Jewish Political Studies Review, Jewish Press, JBooks, Milnet.

 His Israel advocacy letters and posts have appeared in more than one hundred national and international publications including Commentary, The New York Times, IHT, The New Republic, The Times of London, The Bulletin of the Atomic Scientists, The China Times.